 At 2:00 I cart the cans across the harbor to the gas station and fill them.
 I call my colleague Pei at the office.
 It seems that there are several problem with EUTELSAT, but she is managing the situation so far.

 Later I go for a long walk, past the town and into the countryside full of cacti.
 I am extremely stiff from the night I fended Thetis off the pier.
 It is a lovely island, and as the soil is freshly wet there are many nice smells.
 There are a number of country houses, some quite substantial.
 On the way back, as I am crossing the town square, I am hailed: “Senior Greco, Senior Capitano.”
 It is my friend again.
 He is at a bench with a number of his cronies.
 He introduces me as the “Capitano della barca vella Greca” (the captain of the Greek sail boat).
-He explains to them that I am all alone and sailing in Sicily.
+He explains to them that I am all alone and sailing to Sicily.
 They are all very exited to meet a Greek from Greece, since “Greci e Siciliani, una faca, una raca” (Greek and Sicilians, same face same race).
 It is all very touching.

 Back on the boat I take a cold shower since the downpour had cooled the solar water heater.
 As I am looking at myself in the mirror I see that I am full of black and blue marks from the stays where I was bracing myself that bad night in Cagliari when I was fending off Thetis.
 Later I called Nikos and then I went uphill to the town to eat.
 I found a small trattoria, there were only two other clients who after eyeing me all over asked if I was a “Tedesco” (German).
 “No, Greco.”
 Then they got all excited.
 Was I the Greek from the “barca vella?”
 They explained that actually they were all Greeks here, since that is their ancestry.
 They had heard about a Greek yacht arriving this morning.
 Was I really all alone?
 What was I doing?
 Where did I come from?
 From Cagliari?
 That far? etc. Once more the mantra “una faca…” The meal was excellent: spaghetti with a tomatoes pesto and fresh fish.
 All under $20 with the wine and the “aqua minerale.”
 As I take out my wallet to pay one of the clients grabs the bill.
 No way, I am their guest.
 Then the “patrone” gets out the grapa (a strong distillate) and we all toss to each other’s health, to our common ancestors, to favorable winds etc. I lost track.

-Back to the boat, I change the bed sheets and, as it was getting cold, I closed the hatches and boarded the companion way.
+Back to the boat, I changed the bed sheets and, as it was getting cold, I closed the hatches and boarded the companion way.
 I changed to night clothes and slept in my cabin.
 It was a luxury to do so because last night, under way with the motor running, I was afraid of not hearing the radar alarm so I slept instead on the bench of the main cabin.